 This all-female identified course is designed to challenge students while canoeing along one of the most treasured waterways on the East Coast – the Potomac River.

 Crews will load up their boats and travel one of our designated put in points, and paddle to different camp sites each day within a winding 120-mile section of the Potomac River in Western Maryland.
-You’re bound to see wildlife, experience the night sky like never before, and gain valuable knowledge about the environment along the way.
+You’re bound to see wildlife, experience the night sky like never before, and gain insights about the environment along the way.